Youth Tour Contest Begins February 1st

 Finalists with the highest combined preliminary and final scores will become the six Cuivre River Electric Cooperative Youth Tour Delegates and travel to Washington, D.C.

 The six runners-up will receive a $500.00 scholarship to the college or university of their choice.

 Youth Tour Resources

-Resources for high school juniors writing compositions on this year's topic, "The Power of Cooperative Principles," are readily available online.
+Resources for high school juniors writing compositions on this year's topic, "My Favorite Cooperative Principle," are readily available online.
 Books listed below have also been provided to several local libraries.

-2016 Youth Tour Applications which include contest rules are available at Cuivre River offices, at many local high schools, and at www.cuivre.com.
-For more information on the Youth Tour, or to schedule a classroom program, contact Lonnie Tucker at (800) 392-3709 ext.
-4837.
+2017 Youth Tour Application (PDF File) which includes contest rules are available at Cuivre River offices, at many local high schools, and at www.cuivre.com.
+For more information on the Youth Tour, or to schedule a classroom program, contact Lonnie Tucker at (636) 695-4837.

 The Next Greatest Thing

 www.nreca.org National Rural Electric Cooperative Assoc.